pe2mbs/pyforwarder/README.md

 # forwarder a raw socket proxy with optional SSL/TLS termination and trace capability

-With this tool you can intercept communication between a server an a client, assuming that you can alter the communication parameters of the client.
+With this tool you can intercept communication between a server an a client.
+Its specially handy for tracing/debugging communication from a client to server, reverse engineering a protocol stack.

+For your own Python script with minor change the traffic is routed to forwarder.

+This can also be an external application assuming that you can alter the communication parameters of the application.

 It can optionally also perform the SSL/TLS termination to the server, so that the communication to the client is in clear text.